So your friend (or relative) has asked to rent your investment property…

 Some landlords do rent to friends or family, but we recommend you only do this if you have clear boundaries in place.

 We recommend not managing your own property when you know the tenant.
-To protect yourself, engage a property manager.
+To protect yourself, engage an experienced Perth property management team.

 In this blog, we’ll help you to decide whether renting to someone you know is right for you.